Cheltenham Town welcomed fans back to the Jonny-Rocks Stadium with a 5-3 win over fellow League Two high flyers Exeter City.

 “It’s a lot different to what I’m used to but I’d say it’s so much better and nicer experience to play in because it means everything to get those three points, it was really enjoyable!”

-As Cheltenham led 3-1 at the break, you might have excused Duff’s side for taking their foot off the gas, but Sang detailed the belief amongst the Cheltenham ranks.
+As Cheltenham led 3-1 at the break, you might have excused Duff’s side for taking their foot off the gas, but Sang explained how Cheltenham

 “It’s sort of trying to not get ahead of yourselves in the changing room, try to stick to our normal ways and just go out there and do what we know we can do.”